Joanna Adamek Kalinowska

-Immediately after the Russians invaded Poland on 17 September 1939, Antoś residents expected some kind of retaliation as payback for the Polish success in the 1919-1920 Polish-Soviet War.
+Immediately after the Russians invaded Poland in 1939, Antoś residents expected some kind of retaliation as payback for the Polish victory in the 1919–1920 Polish-Soviet War.
 They were surprised and relieved when there seemed to be none.

-“I had a Ukrainian friend, older than me, at school and I have nothing bad to say about her but after the Russians came some of the Ukrainians were taking advantage of the Poles.
+“I had a Ukrainian friend, older than me, at school and I have nothing bad to say about her, but after the Russians came, some of the Ukrainians took advantage of the Poles.